-AmeriCorps grants are awarded to eligible organizations proposing to engage

-AmeriCorps members in evidence-based or evidence-informed (e.g., based on proposed program's data or a similar program's data) interventions to strengthen communities.
+AmeriCorps grants are awarded to eligible organizations proposing to engage AmeriCorps members in evidence-based or evidence-informed (e.g., based on proposed program's data or a similar program's data) interventions to strengthen communities.
 An AmeriCorps member is an individual who engages in community service through an approved national service position.
 Members may receive a living allowance and other benefits while serving.
 Upon successful completion of their service, members earn a Segal AmeriCorps Education Award from the National Service Trust that members can use to pay for higher education expenses or apply to qualified student loans.
-In accordance with the National and Community Service Act of 1990, AmeriCorps emphasizes measuring the impact of service in a core set of national issues.
-The 2022 AmeriCorps State and National Grants Notice of Funding Opportunity identifies the following six focus areas: Disaster Services, Economic Opportunity, Education, Environmental Stewardship, Healthy Futures, and Veterans and Military Families.
+In accordance with the National and Community Service Act of 1990, AmeriCorps State and National Grants Notice of Funding Opportunity identifies the following six focus areas: Disaster Services, Economic Opportunity, Education,

+Environmental Stewardship, Healthy Futures, and Veterans and Military Families.
 All applicants will select one or more focus areas to reflect the primary impact of member service.

-Volunteer Florida serves as the State Commission referenced in the 2022 AmeriCorps State and National Grants Notice of Funding Opportunity, and the Application Instructions.
-Please reference these documents for specific guidance on Volunteer Florida's AmeriCorps Formula Funding Cycle.
+Volunteer Florida serves as the State Commission referenced in the 2023 AmeriCorps State and National Grants Notice of Funding Opportunity, and the Application Instructions.
+Please reference these documents for specific guidance on Volunteer Florida's AmeriCorps Competitive Funding Cycle.

 IV.
-2022 Funding Priorities
+2023 Funding Priorities

-Detailed information about all funding priorities identified by AmeriCorps is located in the 2022 AmeriCorps NOFO, including selection criteria.
+Detailed information about all funding priorities identified by AmeriCorps is located in the 2023 AmeriCorps NOFO, including selection criteria.
 Volunteer Florida supports the AmeriCorps funding priorities.
-In addition, Volunteer Florida will provide notice priority of three points associated with applications that focus on Environmental Stewardship/Resiliency (see Attachment A).
+In addition, Volunteer Florida will provide notice priority of three points associated with applications that focus on Public Health (Public Health AmeriCorps Funding Opportunity, see below), Housing, Environmental Stewardship/ Resiliency (see Attachment A) or certification of completion of Volunteer Florida's Grant Writing Training.